 One of the “joys” of homeownership is paying property taxes.
 While we all want our roads plowed and our children educated, no one wants to pay more in taxes than necessary, especially if our neighbors are paying less for a house that’s quite similar or even better.

-The median amount that U.S. homeowners paid in property taxes in 2006 was $1,742, but some folks were hit with much larger bills.
-For example, according to the non-profit, non-partisan Tax Foundation, homeowners in Hunterdon County, New Jersey paid the most.
-The median tax bite there was $7,999.
-Have a bigger than average house on a large piece of property in Hunterdon?
-Then all I can say is “Ouch!”
+The median amount that U.S. homeowners paid in property taxes in 2010 was $2,043, but some folks were hit with much larger bills.
+For example, according to the non-profit, non-partisan Tax Foundation, homeowners in Westchester County, NY paid the most in 2010.
+The median tax bite there was $9,945.
+Have a bigger than average house on a large piece of property in Westchester County?
+Then all we can say is “Ouch!”